LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ### Wait for *TestFlight*

-You'll receive an App Store Connect email confirming that the build has completed processing, and a &nbsp;<span translate="no">TestFlight</span>&nbsp;email confirming the new app is ready to test.
+You'll receive an App Store Connect email confirming that the build has completed processing, and a *TestFlight* email confirming the new app is ready to test.

 * If you get an email that the action failed, then return to your repository and look for Build Action error messages
     * Click on the most recent Build job with the red x by it